Overall Objectives and Rationale

 - Explain the desiderata for terminology and implications of misuse

-- Use an information model to structure content
+- Use different terminology browsers to look for codes and an information model to structure clinical content

-- Evaluate a health-related message and map content to standard codes
+- Evaluate health-related messages and map content to standard codes

 - Identify Standards Development Organizations and resources for further self-directed learning as the field evolves.

 Canvas, the University of Utah's online teaching resource, will be used to manage the course.
 Students will be given instructions about how to use Canvas after they enroll.
 All communication will be initiated from Canvas, so correctly specifying your email address and setting up the mail forward feature is critical for communication.
 Use the Canvas email to communicate with the Instructor and TA so your emails do not get lost.

 This graduate level course has two main parts:

 1) Didactic learning is web-based and is provided through voice-over powerpoint lectures, readings, interactive discussion, and self-assessment tests.
 High speed internet access is highly recommended.
 Most of the readings and resources required for the course are publicly available, and students will be pointed to relevant free online webinars that occur during the course, as well as resources that will provide ongoing learning after the course is completed.

 2) Skill development is enabled by participation in a Case Study.
 The students will be given feedback and the opportunity to share and learn from one another.
 At the end of the course, students will have at least the following skills:

 - Be familiar with the existing tools for browsing different terminologies.